TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

-This could leave TimSort to search endlessly up and down the run, like the minute hand circling a clock, if it didn't stop to throw the IllegalArgumentException, Comparison method violates its general contract.
+This could leave TimSort to search endlessly up and down the run, like the minute hand circling a clock, if it didn't stop to throw the exception.

 ## Writing Better Comparators

-The timeless advice to programmers, to be lazy, and don't write your own code is as relevant as ever.
+Avoid writing your own comparators unnecessarily.
 Familiarize yourself with the `Comparator` API in Java, prefer those comparators when they're available.

 If you're writing your own comparator, make sure you understand the